common-fate/docs-archive/docs/common-fate/migration.md

 This page will detail migration steps to upgrade your deployment of Common Fate to new versions.

+## v0.15.0

+_Informational notice - no action required_

+In Common Fate v0.14 and earlier, a set of Access Providers were included in the Common Fate deployment.
+We refer to these as **Built-In Providers**.

+In Common Fate v0.15+, Access Providers are now versioned and deployed separately to the Common Fate deployment, and are developed using a library called the [Provider Development Kit (PDK)](https://github.com/common-fate/commonfate-provider-core).
+We refer to these as **PDK Providers**.
+Common Fate v0.15 also supports the existing Built-In Providers.

+If you are currently using Built-In Providers (such as our AWS SSO or Okta Groups Access Providers), no action is currently required and your Common Fate deployment will work as-usual when updating to v0.15.

+We are planning on deprecating Built-In Providers in favor of PDK Providers within the next few releases.
+We will publish documentation on how to migrate from Built-In Providers to PDK Providers without causing downtime in your deployment.

 ## v0.11.0

 ### Rebranding From Granted Approvals to Common Fate